The First Amendment at Indiana University

 The mission of Indiana University is the advancement of education and research and, in support of that mission, the university is committed to the free and civil exchange of ideas and the principles of academic freedom.

-In accordance with its responsibilities under the First Amendment of the U.S. Constitution, Indiana University affords and is committed to protecting the rights of students, academic appointees, staff, and invited guests and visitors to free speech and expressive activity, such as assembling and speaking in public areas of campus, as well as writing, publishing, and inviting speakers on any subject.
+In accordance with its responsibilities under the First Amendment of the U.S. Constitution and Indiana law, Indiana University affords and is committed to protecting the rights of students, academic appointees, staff, student organizations, contractors, and invited guests and visitors to free speech and expressive activity, such as assembling and speaking in public areas of campus, as well as writing, publishing, and inviting speakers on any subject.

 As a public institution, Indiana University does not limit speakers or visitors to the university on the basis of their points of view or beliefs, nor will the university prohibit the expression of objections to speakers or their points of view.
 An invitation by an internal sponsor or a reservation of space by an external sponsor does not constitute the university’s or the internal sponsor’s endorsement of any or all the speaker’s views or opinions.